mailchimp/content-style-guide/14-creating-structured-content.html.md

 All educational content at MailChimp relies heavily on content templates.
 We use templates for Knowledge Base articles, Integration Directory descriptions, marketing guides, and more.

-Find all of our structured content templates in the [resources section](TK).
+Find all of our structured content templates in the [Resources section](TK).

 ## Guidelines